-- 8. The file CBLCONFIG contains the command line DEFAULT-HOST DCI and is used to set the default file system.
-For more information refer to Chapter 5, Compiler and Runtime Options. - 9.
-The window of the COBOL application INVD.ACU will open as shown below, allowing you to enter values into the fields.
+8. The file CBLCONFIG contains the command line DEFAULT-HOST DCI and is used to set the default file system.
+For more information refer to Chapter 5, Compiler and Runtime Options.

+9. The INVD.ACU COBOL application window opens as shown below, allowing data entry.